SaynaSarvar/Building-Change-Detection-from-Aerial-Imagery/README.md

 Download from the [official WHU page](https://gpcv.whu.edu.cn/data/building_dataset.html) (Building change detection dataset, ~5.4 GB).

 ### 4. Get the pretrained footprint model
 This project requires `best_model.pth` from the [Building Footprint Extraction](https://github.com/SaynaSarvar/building-footprint-segformer) project.
-Place it in your Google Drive root.

 ### 5. Open in Colab
 Open `Building_Change_Detection.ipynb` in Google Colab with a T4 GPU runtime.
 All preprocessing, training, and evaluation steps are in the notebook.